McLUHAN IN MANHATTAN

 “If I don’t photograph this, people like my mother will think that war is what they see in movies.”

 And that’s Baudrillard’s point: that the West’s loss or suppression or fragmentation of the reality-principle in its citizens enables it to perpetrate its atrocities without public opposition.
 Once reality is dead for its own citizens, horrific surpluses of reality can be imposed on people of other regions.
-That in turn creates an opportunity for a terroristic counter-balancing of reality.
-“The tactic of the terrorist model is to provoke a surplus of reality and to make the whole system collapse under it.”
+That in turn creates an opportunity for a terroristic counter-balancing of reality against its own citizens.

 And yet reality in terrorist events – as we saw in Italy, Germany and Belgium – is precisely the issue.
 What Baudrillard chose not to articulate in The Spirit of Terrorism is that the same system that saturates the collective mind with simulacra to degrade the reality-principle can encompass terrorists and terrorism too.